vesperds/GU_user_id/README.md

 3. **Run**: Double-click on the `extract_user_id_gui.exe` file to launch the application.

-4. **Input**: Provide the necessary input data as prompted by the GUI.
+4. **Input**: the player.log file stored locally

-5. **Output**: The application will process the input and extract the user IDs, displaying the results within the GUI.
+5. **Output**: The application will automatically process the input and extract the user_id, displaying the results within the GUI.

 ## System Requirements